SoftDev2425/DB_Assignment_01/readme.md

 ### Step 3: Configure DB-connection

 1. Create a new database
-2. Under the folder `src/utils/db` change the name of the file `dbConnection.template.ts` to `dbConnection.ts` and apply your own database configuration (we are well aware that .env is a better solution, but they can't be loaded when running ts-node in the following way).
+2. Under the folder `src/utils/db` create a copy of the file `dbConnection.template.ts` and rename it to `dbConnection.ts`
+3. In the file `dbConnection.ts` apply your own database configuration (we are well aware that .env could potentialy be a better solution, but they can't be loaded when running ts-node in the upcoming way).
-   Add the following values to the `mssqlConfig`-object:
+   <br>Add the following values to the `mssqlConfig`-object:
    - **database** (database name)
    - **user** (database username)
    - **password** (database password)

-### Step 4: Run database scripts + add data
+### Step 4: Run database scripts + add data + stored procedures

-1. Firstly execute the `table.sql` script found [HERE](https://github.com/SoftDev2425/DB_Assignment_01/blob/master/sql/tables.sql) in your own database.
+1. Firstly copy the content of the `table.sql` script found [HERE](https://github.com/SoftDev2425/DB_Assignment_01/blob/master/sql/tables.sql) and execute it in your own database.
+If you'd like, validate that the tables exist.

-2. Secondly, to add data to the database, open a new terminal, navigate to `src/scraper`and run
+2. Secondly, to add data to the database, open a new terminal and run

 ```
-npx ts-node index.ts
+npm run scrape
 ```

-This will read the data from all .csv-files and add them to the database.
+This will read the data from all .csv-files and add them to your database.
+If you'd like, validate that the data now exists.

 3. Now it's time to create the stored procedures.
 For this simply run